-Although weeds are only one of several types of pests, they are the most important pest problem in rights-of-way and industrial areas.
+Although weeds are only one of several types of pests, they are the most important pest problem in rights-of-way.
 Therefore, it is important to have a basic understanding of plant biology, and how it influences weed management practices.

 A plant is considered a weed when it grows where it is not wanted or is a plant with more undesirable qualities than desirable ones in a given site.
 It is a plant that interferes with the intended use or safety of the area.
-Plants may be considered weeds in these areas if they
+Plants may be considered weeds in rights-of-way if they